nmicht/node-create/template/.github/CONTRIBUTING.md

 You will need [Node.js](http://nodejs.org), we typically target **ALL [LTS][lts] versions**, confirm this project's list of supported versions in `package.json`

-We use Code Climate CLI as a pre-test step to run some validations, you can download and run the [Code Climate CLI](https://github.com/codeclimate/codeclimate) yourself, or rely on the CI Server to run it when you make your PR

 ### Committing Changes

 Commit messages should follow the [commit message convention](./COMMIT_CONVENTION.md) so that changelogs can be automatically generated.
 Commit messages will be automatically validated upon commit.